 These are important meetings of the learning community created by this partnership and have focused on: whistle blowing, conflicts of interest, global variances in business ethics, the role of the Boards Audit Committee, executive compensation, corruption, outsourcing, brand value, and the role of CEOs and CFOs in setting the ethical culture of the organization.
 Confidentiality is maintained in all of our activities and published materials.

 Research and Studies The partnership has made eleven grants to faculty participants for research and studies addressing critical questions suggested by the participants.
 Corporate participants have aided these studies by assisting the faculty.

-Information and Reports The staff of the partnership has distributed current, practical information on business and organizational ethics to all members of the partnership.
+Information and Reports The staff of the partnership has distributed current, practical information on business ethics to all members of the partnership.
 This process is designed to help participants cope with the substantial flow of information about ethics in the workplace and put them on the cutting edge of emerging issues, strategies, and solutions.